Interactive Exhibition Highlighting Five Countries Across Six Unique Experiences

 When planning your visit, please consider purchasing or reserving admission in advance.
 We welcome walk-up visitors.

-Includes access to Explore Asia and current exhibition in the Louisa Stude Sarofim Gallery.
+Six interactive stations; includes complimentary access to current exhibition in the Louisa Stude Sarofim Gallery.

-Free for Asia Society members and for guests ages 6 and under
+Free for guests ages 6 and under and for Asia Society members

 More to See!

-Seniors, students, military personnel, and guests with disabilities receive a 20% discount on onsite purchases of General Admission and Louisa Stude Sarofim Gallery Admission.
+Seniors, students, military personnel, and guests with disabilities receive a 20% discount on onsite purchases of Explore Asia Admission and Louisa Stude Sarofim Gallery Admission.

 Explore Asia Grand Opening Weekend